yabs/yabs-php/codemap.md

 I chose this method in order to soft-code the entire front-end, making the project more customizable

 One of the fallbacks to this method is the lack of noscript support.
-That will be added later.
+That will be added later™.